Michelle Andrade, Pharm.D.

 Molly Mortimer is Pharmacy Clinical Coordinator for Elliot Hospital.
 She is the PGY-1 Residency Program Director as well as the Preceptor for Adult Critical Care.
 Her areas of involvement include: Pharmacy and Therapeutics Committee, Anticoagulation Work Group and Medication Safety.

 Dr. Mortimer completed a PGY-1 Residency program at the Boston VA Medical Center, Boston, MA in 1998.
 Prior to joining the Pharmacy Team at Elliot, she was an Assistant Professor at Northeastern University, Boston, MA.
-Her current areas of interest include: sedation and infusion pump technology.
+She is a member of the New Hampshire Society of Health Systems Pharmacists Board of Directors and participates on the New Hampshire Board of Pharmacy Continuing Education Advisory Committee.

 Kimberly Walters is a Clinical Pharmacist at Elliot Hospital.
 She currently staffs in the Intensive Care Unit, Cardiac ICU, Emergency Department, Post Surgical, and Medical floors.
 Dr. Walters serves as the General Internal Medicine preceptor for PGY-1 residents.